holmesjr/bash-spec-2/README.md

 # TODO list

-- A proper exit mode based on test pass/fail is necessary before it can be used in CI
-- It would be nice to get the pass, failure and total test counts working again
 - An equivalent for let blocks (memoized, lazy evaluated) might be useful
 - Proper nesting of the output would be cool